dhmhgreCompilersII/MATHL/README.md

         or evaluates the command and modifies the parser state if a semicolon terminates the command.
     2. Read from one or multiple input files
+        The parser accepts one or multiple input files and after processing it can continue in interactive mode accepting more commands interactively